GallegoSz/Hangman/README.md

 This project consists of creating an interactive hangman game, developed in Java.
 Hangman is a guessing game where one player chooses a secret word, and another tries to guess the letters of that word with a limited number of tries.
-The objective of the project was to recreate this dynamic in a digital way, using initial concepts of modular programming and encapsulation while I am still learning and consolidating these fundamentals.
+The objective of the project was to recreate this dynamic in a digital way, using initial concepts of modular programming while I am still learning and consolidating these fundamentals.

 The game interface is text-based, allowing the user to play directly on the terminal or console.